elixir-europe/biovalidator/README.md

 ## Using biovalidator as a server

 By default, biovalidator will start as a server.
-Read [Startup arguments](#startup-arguments) section for more server options.
+Read [startup arguments](#startup-arguments) section for more server options.
 ```
 node src/biovalidator
 ```